-Public speaking and presenting is often perceived as a skill that only extroverts can excel at because you need to be loud, elaborate and super bold.
-Mindfulness on the other hand is commonly associated with being far more reserved, contemplative and even a little meek.
+Public speaking and presenting is often perceived as a skill that only extroverts can excel at.
+Mindfulness is commonly associated with being far more reserved, contemplative and even a little meek.

-Both perspectives of course are misplaced, which means that regardless of your personality mindfulness can be extremely valuable in helping you to become a better public speaker.
-In fact, at Mindful Presenter we believe that the key to high impact presenting and public speaking starts with awareness, clarity and focus.
+Both perspectives of course are misplaced.
+Regardless of your personality, mindfulness can be extremely valuable in helping you to become a better public speaker.
+At Mindful Presenter we believe that the key to high impact presenting and public speaking starts with awareness, clarity and focus.

-The moment arrives when you can’t put it off any longer and you just have to spring into action.
+The moment arrives when we can’t put it off any longer and we just have to spring into action.

 – The templates leap out.

-Mindfulness is changing the world of public speaking and presenting in a way that is illuminating and refreshing because it compels and equips us as speakers to connect emotionally as well as intellectually.
+Mindfulness is changing the world of public speaking and presenting in a way that is illuminating and refreshing.
+It equips and empowers us as speakers to connect with our audience emotionally as well as intellectually.

 1. You get to meet you

-What are my natural gifts as a speaker, what works for me?
+What are my natural gifts as a presenter; what works for me?

-Am I excited or nervous; what’s the difference?
+Am I excited or nervous about the idea of presenting; what’s the difference?

 2. You get to know your audience before you meet them

-When we learn to become more aware of and less dismissive of ourselves we stand a far greater chance of connecting emotionally with our audience.
-Whilst it may sound selfish we owe it to our audience to connect with ourselves first.
+Whilst it may sound selfish, we owe it to our audience to connect with ourselves first.
 The process of healthy and balanced introspection has to be our first priority.
-That doesn’t of course mean that we scrutinise ourselves to the point of destruction, it means creating a thoughtful awareness that inspires personal growth and development.
-Once we begin tuning into and understanding ourselves a little more we can then do the same with our audience.
+Once we understand ourselves a little better we can then do the same with our audience.